-Arizona, famous for its red soil, is a popular spot for both homeowners and vacationers.
-The desert climate in the state, consisting of mild winters, and extremely dry, hot summers.
-This dry, hot weather can cause trouble for foundations.
+The weather in Arizona can cause trouble for foundations.
 In the Northern part of the state, the temperatures are considerably cooler, with cold winters and mild summers.
-In southwestern Arizona, earthquakes are also a threat; earthquakes can be very dangerous to the foundation and other areas of the home.
+In southwestern Arizona, earthquakes are also a threat to foundations.
 It is important for the residents of Arizona to regularly examine their foundations and contact a professional foundation repair contractor as soon as any problems are noticed.

 Because of the hot, arid conditions in Arizona, foundation problems are not uncommon.
 One of the biggest foundation problems is foundation settlement or sinking.
 This occurs when the foundation of the home sinks as a result of changes in the moisture content of the soil, soil shrinkage, or other factors.
 Shifting foundations are also common.
 If you have a shifting foundation, it may lead to bowing or leaning foundation.
 Foundation cracks often accompany shifting or settling foundations, leading to various other problems, such as pest infestation, or water problems.
 Symptoms of a foundation problem in your home include:

 No matter what type of foundation problem you are suffering from, there is likely a reliable and effective solution.
 For settling foundations, the best solution is to install helical piers or steel push piers.
 These foundation piers anchor into the load-bearing soils deep underground, to support the structure and lift the sinking foundation.
 This stabilizes the foundation and closes any cracks that may have formed.